optuna/optunahub/docs/source/tutorials_for_users/plot-in-optuna-dashboard.rst

-Tutorial: How to Plot in Optuna-Dashboard
+How to Plot in Optuna-Dashboard
 =========================================

 In this tutorial, we will explain how to display plots in `Optuna-Dashboard <https://optuna-dashboard.readthedocs.io/en/latest/index.html>`_.